Alperencode/Event-Registration-System/README.md

 If you encounter issues or find bugs in the project, please report them using the GitHub issue tracker.

+## Contributers

+- Alperen Ağa
+- Şimal Arifoğlu

 ## License

 This project is licensed under the [MIT License](LICENSE).